Ready to try hydroculture? First, discover house plants that grow in water successfully and find out how to get them ready to take the plunge.

 These tropical plants are easy to grow and will thrive in water beads:

 Keep in mind that the roots of these tropical plants should never sit in water because they'll rot.
-Any water that is not absorbed by the water gel beads or other hydroculture medium should be drained off before planting in them.
+Any water that is not absorbed by the water gel beads or other hydroculture medium should be drained off before putting a plant in them.